-Typically, a large number of rats appear to develop respiratory disease after a recent stressor in their environment.
-This can be the introduction of a new pet, changing houses or occasionally secondary to other diseases.
-By helping them settle in, you can calm their sneezes and they’d feel much better.
+Typically, many rats appear to develop respiratory disease after a recent environmental stressor.
+This can be the introduction of a new pet, changing houses, or occasionally secondary to other conditions.
+You can calm their sneezes by helping them settle in, and they’d feel much better.

-Secondly, rats are also sensitive to new smells (especially strong ones) in their environment and some of these may become harmful after inhaled over time.
-This includes scented or treated woods, perfumes, smoking or even build ups of their own waste (faeces and urine).
-For this reason, rats should be housed in open-wire cages, in rooms with lots of ventilation.
-Their pens should also be cleaned frequently, to prevent ammonia and nitrogen fumes irritating their lungs.
+Secondly, rats are also sensitive to new smells (powerful ones) in their environment; some may become harmful after inhaling over time.
+This includes scented or treated wood, perfumes, smoking, or even buildups of their waste (feces and urine).
+For this reason, rats should be housed in open-wire cages in rooms with lots of ventilation.
+Their pens should also be cleaned frequently to prevent ammonia and nitrogen fumes from irritating their lungs.

 Thirdly, You can have them in the bathroom while taking hot showers.
-Steam is awesome for respiratory irritation!
+Finally, steam is excellent for respiratory irritation!

-Wash their bedding with unscented detergent a couple times a week if they have fleece.
+Wash their bedding with unscented detergent a couple of times a week if they have fleece.

-Fourth, try grapefruit extract supplement.
-Even better, mix it in with yougurt and freeze it into drops for little treats.
+Fourth, try a grapefruit extract supplement.
+Mix it in with yogurt and freeze it into drops for little treats.

-Fifth, a drop of liquid Echinacea on a cheerio two time a day for a couple days, take a break, and repeat.
-Your pet rat should feel better afterwards.
+Fifth, a drop of liquid Echinacea on a cheerio two times a day for a couple of days, take a break and repeat.
+Your pet rat should feel better afterward.

 Lastly, some rat owners claim dark chocolate helps too.
-Use a cage that allows you to rinse it in the tub once a day without too much issues (mostly to get off any pee residue on the plastic).
+Use a cage that allows you to rinse it in the tub daily without issues (mostly to get off any pee residue on the plastic).

-Lastly, some rats are just sneezing rats.
-Even after a trip to the vet.
+Lastly, some rats sneeze, even after a trip to the vet.

 This rat wheezing home remedy will work for mice too!